 Functionalism and modernism

 Modernism in architecture flourished between 1945 and 1970.
-In Zoetermeer, modernist buildings are found mainly in the Dorp.
-The architecture of that era is quiet, sober and light.
+In Zoetermeer, modernist buildings are mainly found in the village.
+The architecture from that time is quiet, sober and light.

 Light, air and space

 Modernism broke radically with all traditions in building.
-'Light, air and space' became the motto in architecture and urban planning.
-A comfortable, modern home in a healthy, green and open city had to become accessible to everyone.
-Modern building techniques and materials (concrete, steel) allowed construction on an industrial scale and an end to the housing shortage.
-Living, working and recreation were separated and buildings placed in collective open spaces, with common entrances such as porches.
+'Light, air and space' became the motto in architecture and urban development.
+A comfortable, modern home in a healthy, green and open city had to be accessible to everyone.
+With modern building techniques and materials (concrete, steel) it was possible to build on an industrial scale and put an end to the housing shortage.
+Living, working and recreation were separated and buildings were placed in collective open spaces, with shared entrances such as porches.

-The architecture of this period is neat, quiet and sober.
+The architecture from this period is neat, quiet and sober.
 Buildings consist mainly of rectangular blocks, covered with a flat or slightly sloping roof.
-The blocks are one unit.
+The blocks are one whole.

-Residential apartments often have symmetrical facade construction.
-Offices and churches are more often asymmetrical with alternating components.
-In residential flats and single-family houses, you often find facades where the same rectangular elements are repeated, with windows and balconies in a tight rhythm.
-Residential flats are light and transparent because they have remarkably large windows, with thin frames and often light façade colors.
-It is typically the architecture of an optimistic era.
+Apartment blocks often have a symmetrical facade structure.
+Offices and churches are often asymmetrical with alternating parts.
+In apartment blocks and single-family homes you often find facades where the same rectangular elements are repeated, with windows and balconies in a strict rhythm.
+The apartment blocks are light and transparent because they have strikingly large windows, with thin frames and often light facade colours.
+It is typical of the architecture of an optimistic period.

-The small-scale movement of the early 1970s put an end to modernism in housing construction.
+The small-scale movement of the early 1970s put an end to modernism in housing.
 Offices were still built according to modernist principles until the mid-1980s.